bitnami/charts/bitnami/apache/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+## Notable changes

+### 5.0.0

+This release allows you to use your custom static applicaton.
+In order to do so, check [this section](#deploying-your-custom-web-application).

 ## Upgrading

 ### To 2.0.0